Hāfu

-"half" (ハーフ, Hāfu) is a Japanese language term used to refer to a person ethnically half Japanese and half non-Japanese.
-A loanword from English, the term literally means "half," a reference to the individual's non-Japanese heritage.
+"half" (ハーフ, Hāfu) is a Japanese language term used to refer to a person born in Japan with half Asian and half non-Asian ancestry.
 The word can also be used to describe anyone with mixed-racial ancestry in general.
-Japan remains one of the most homogeneous societies on the planet, which puts children of non-Japanese parents in a unique and difficult position, as they are called hāfu Japanese.
-Hāfu individuals are well represented in Japanese media and abroad, and recent studies in the 2010s estimate that 1 in 30 children born in Japan are born to interracial couples.
+As many consider Japan to be one of the most homogeneous societies on the planet, children who have one non-Asian parent are called hāfu Japanese and often face prejudice and discrimination from Japanese citizens of full Asian descent.
+Hāfu individuals are well represented in Japanese media and abroad, and according to estimates from Japan’s Ministry of Health, Labour and Welfare in the 2010s, 1 in 30 children born in Japan are born to interracial couples with one non-Asian parent.